mateoqac/tet-puzzle/EXAMPLE_PUZZLE.md

 5. The underlying data structures
 6. How TypeScript types ensure correctness

-The complete flow from generation → display → solving → validation is type-safe and follows Tetonor puzzle rules exactly.
+The complete flow from generation → display → solving → validation is type-safe and follows Tet puzzle rules exactly.